Satisfactory Academic Progress Policy

 - Supporting Third-Party Documentation

-Submit the SAP appeal packet via email email@example.com or FAX to 801-907-7727.
-The Financial Aid Appeal Committee will evaluate the merits of the appeal by reviewing the documentation submitted as well as the student’s previous academic performance at WGU.
+Submit the SAP appeal packet via email to firstname.lastname@example.org or FAX to 801-907-7727.
+The Financial Aid Appeal Committee will evaluate the merits of the appeal by reviewing the letter of appeal and documentation submitted to WGU.
 The committee may request additional information or documentation as needed and will advise the student of the final determination.

 Financial Aid Reinstatement